Is Buying Life Insurance for Your Pet Worth it?

 It makes sense to purchase a life insurance policy to cover yourself or your spouse if you want to ensure that your family is protected financially in the event of a tragedy.
 Some people even purchase life insurance for their children to enable them to secure low-cost policies that can stay with them into adulthood.
 But what about your family pets?
 After all, Fido and Whiskers may be bona fide members of your family too.
 Should you buy life insurance policies for them as well?
+If you want to find out more details related to your situation contact a local insurance agent.

 In most cases, the answer is "No." It is rare for animals to have income potential, so although your pet may have incalculable value to your family, in the eyes of insurance companies, it is worth only its value on paper.
 That is to say, the value assigned to it will be either the price you paid to purchase it, or the cost to replace it with a pet of the same breed.
 Emotional value does not come into play.
 There are exceptions, of course.
 Rare breeds, show dogs, and famous pets frequently have an assessed value that greatly exceeds their purchase or replacement price.